Rooks Nest House: History and residents

 Wilkinson died in 1888 and the property was inherited by his daughter, Caroline Poyntz-Stewart Meanwhile, Lily became friends with the Poston family, including Charles Poston, who moved into Highfield in Pin Green near Stevenage in 1886, with his wife, Clementine, son, Charles, and daughter, Mary.
 The Forsters moved out of Rooks Nest in 1893 and Lily moved to Tonbridge so Forster could school there as a day boy, but the decision was hastened by Poyntz-Stewart's refusal to renew the lease.
 Forster was homesick so drew a sketch map of the house and garden, and wrote a brief "Rooks Nest memoir".

 Elizabeth Poston, composer and president of the Society of Women Musicians, was born at Highfield in 1905 and in 1914, the widowed Clementine Poston, daughter Elizabeth and son Ralph moved to Rooks Nest House as tenants of the Poyntz-Stewarts of Chesfield.
 Forster and Poston went on to meet at a concert at the National Gallery during the war, and he became a regular visitor to his old home.
 Poston stayed at Rooks Nest after her mother's death and was able to buy it.
 Forster and Poston had installed a plaque on the exterior wall of the building that read: "E. M. Forster, Elizabeth Poston, Clementine Poston lived here and loved this place".
 Poston stayed there until her death in 1987.

-Rooks Nest was then occupied by Dr Malcolm Williamson, the Australian-born Master of the Queen's Music.
+Rooks Nest was then occupied by Dr Malcolm Williamson, the Australian-born Master of the Queen's Music, who died in 2003.
 In September 2017 the house was put up for sale with a guide price of £1.5 million.